Stiven Mendoza: Ceará

 In late February 2021, Mendoza returned to the Brazilian top flight, signing with Ceará until the end of 2023; the team paid €600,000 for 60% of his economic rights.
 He made his debut on 20 March in a goalless home draw with rivals Fortaleza, playing 81 minutes; he scored twice in nine games for the runners-up, in group wins over CSA and Sport Recife at the start of April.
 On 8 May, his team lost the final on penalties to Bahia, and he was one of five players sent off in a brawl at the end, being suspended for a month.
 His first national season with the club saw him score once in 28 games – opening a 1–1 draw on his return to Bahia on 27 October.

 Mendoza was the top scorer of Vozão during the 2022 season, scoring 22 goals overall, but his team suffered relegation from the top tier.

 Santos

 On 8 December 2022, Mendoza was announced as the new signing of Santos for the upcoming season, and signed a three-year contract with the club.
 He made his debut for the club the following 14 January, starting in a 2–1 Campeonato Paulista home win over Mirassol.

 Mendoza scored his first goal for Peixe on 28 January 2023, netting the equalizer in a 1–1 home draw against Ferroviária.

+Adana Demirspor

+On 5 February 2024, Santos announced the contract rescision of Mendoza, and a transfer to Turkish club Adana Demirspor; Santos also retained 20% of the player's economic rights.